Tillamook County, Oregon: Agriculture

 Dairy farming is one of the county's largest agricultural occupations.
 The Tillamook Cheese Factory is the county's largest business and the largest private employer.
-Tillamook dairy products are available throughout the west and the rest of the country.
+Tillamook dairy products are available throughout the Western United States and the rest of the country.

 Timber

 The state of Oregon owns 44% of the land inside the county boundaries, mostly as part of the Tillamook State Forest.
 The State Forest was created as a result of the 355000 acre Tillamook Burn.
 The reforested burn is rapidly maturing, and there is local expectation that it will assist in the recovery of the local timber industry.
 Three lumber mills currently operate in Tillamook County—one at Garibaldi, one in Tillamook, and one south of Tillamook at the former Naval Air Station.

 Tourism

 The county's scenic coastline, which includes four bays, nine rivers and the Pacific Ocean, helps draw visitors to the county for outdoor recreation, agritourism, and cultural experiences.
 U.S. Route 101, travels the length of the Oregon Coast, and brings many travelers through the county by car, recreational vehicle and bike.
 The coast also provides locations for vacation homes for inhabitants of nearby Portland and the Willamette Valley.
 According to the 2015 Dean Runyan Travel Impacts study, tourism brings $229.4 million in visitor spending to Tillamook County.